A characterisation of Lie algebras amongst anti-commutative algebras: Introduction

 The category $\Set$ of sets is cartesian closed, with $Y^{X}$ the set $\Hom_{\Set}(X,Y)$ of functions from $X$ to $Y$.
+The evaluation map $\ev\colon{X\times Y^X\to Y}$ takes a couple $(x,f)\in X\times Y^X$ and sends it to $f(x)\in Y$.
 Also the category $\Cat$ of small categories is cartesian closed.
 The category~$Y^{X}$ has functors ${X\to Y}$ as objects, and natural transformations between them as morphisms.
 For any commutative ring $\K$, the category $\CoAlg$ of cocommutative coalgebras over $\K$ is cartesian closed by a result in~\cite{Barr-Coalgebras}.